A Go package for handling the HTTP/1.1 "101 Switching Protocols" handshake on both ends of a connection returning a net.Conn.

 Cooper has no protocol registry.
 No connection pool.
 No middleware chain.
 No generated code.
 The net.Conn it returns has no wrapper that changes how reads and writes behave the only exception is an internal prefixConn that prepends any bytes the HTTP layer had already buffered, which is transparent to the caller and exists purely to ensure nothing is lost at the handshake boundary.

-The full implementation is four files.
+The full implementation is seven files.
 Zero external dependencies.
 Every type in the public API is from the standard library.

 The scope is deliberate.
 A package that does one thing and costs almost nothing to understand will still be working correctly long after a framework would have been replaced twice.